needle-mirror/com.unity.netcode/InternalDocs~/Topics/GameObjectLayer/gameobject-layer.md

 ## Per Ghost GameObject Bridge (GameObject to Entity)

 Entities integration is coming eventually.
 In the meantime, we have a simple static hashmap of GameObject ID to Entity that allows us to simulate that behaviour of implicit association between a GameObject and entity.

+TODO-next we'll probably rename GhostAdapter to GhostObject.
+Keeping that name for now for ease of backporting PRs.

 ```mermaid
 ---